 Skip to content

-Below you can find a comprehensive list of every occurrence of Riot or a Rioter's statements and actions regarding Linux/Wine players with links to original sources.
+Below is a list of every occurrence of Riot or a Rioter's statements and actions regarding Linux/Wine players with links to original sources.

 June 2018: Official League forums post confirming GPU-passthrough and Wine compatibility